 This Paso Robles Syrah is deep purple in the glass with a rustic nose.
 On the palate, red fruits and notes of lead pencil.
 Opened for an hour before dinner, which helped it open up.

 An excellent wine, but a bit big for the chimichurri pork tenderloin.
-I lived it better with the cheddar cheese!
+I liked it better with the cheddar cheese!
 I would lean toward Malbec for this recipe, or possibly Pinot Noir.

 PrintRecipe card